yjg30737/one-piece-character-data-scraper/README.md

 # one-piece-character-data-scraper
+## This is not mine, This is Mr. Cordones' artwork.
 ---
 This project downloads the info for each of the individual canon characters of the Japanese manga series written and illustrated by Eiichiro Oda. [one piece](https://en.wikipedia.org/wiki/One_Piece) listed on https://onepiece.fandom.com/wiki/List_of_Canon_Characters.